-Several organisations are collecting and publishing local initiatives in response to the Covid-19 crisis.
+Several organisations have been collecting and publishing local initiatives in response to the Covid-19 crisis.
 We have updated our overview and are offering below the links to a number of these initiatives (see sections 1 and 2).

 We have also conducted a number of discussions in June/July 2020 through the webinar series ‘Rebuilding local economies after lockdown’.
 You can see the case examples presented, full webinar recordings and ‘take away points’ by clicking below.